tuckerweibell/recipe/src/unreleased.md

 #### New components

 - Added new `EzSearchInput` component to allow users to search for specific content by providing search terms or simple keywords.
+- Added new `EzBanner` component to display a prominent, succinct message with a related link or action.

 #### Enhancements

 - Added `label` attribute to `EzToggle`.
 - Added semantic names for Recipe colors to more clearly define a consistent set of rules around color usage and to better support for theming in the future.
+- Changed `EzModal`, `EzFlashMessage` and `EzBanner` to use a consistent button for dismissing.

 #### Design updates